Inc-G/Q_learning_briscola/README.md

 One advantage of the MLP model is that it is much faster to train :).

+### Further (possible) improvements.

+Probably longer training will lead to better results (in the graph above, the MLP model seems to be slowly improving).
+I suspect that a fine-tuning of the GRU model would outperform the MLP model (training the GRU model takes much longer).

 ## Organization of the repository.

 There are three notebooks and four moules.